-The risk management and control governance model is based on the Risk Control Policy and the Regulation implementing it.
-Both documents were updated in 2020 and approved by the Board of Directors (the Policy) and by the Auditing and Compliance Committee (the Regulation).
+The Risk Control Policy and the Internal Regulation implementing it are the foundations on which the administration of risk management and control is built.
+These documents have not been modified compared to the previous year, and both were updated in 2020 and approved by the Board of Directors (the Policy) and by the Auditing and Compliance Committee (the Regulation).